Lecturer in Missiology and Pastoral Studies

 Revd Patrick McGlinchey

 Paddy has both undergraduate and post–graduate degrees in Theology from the University of Nottingham, and a PhD from Queen’s University Belfast.
 His academic interests include twentieth century Roman Catholic theology, the emerging church movement and Fresh Expressions.

 Prior to ordination in the Church of England, he worked as a school teacher and later as the Coordinator of the City of Belfast YMCA’s Cross Community Schools’ Programme.
 His pastoral experience, which includes the planting of a joint Anglican/Baptist church in the Diocese of Norwich, has been profoundly motivated by his concern that the Church engage missionally with the culture.
 Prior to coming to CITI, he was the Church of Ireland chaplain to Queen’s University, Belfast.
-He is currently on the Board of CMSI and lives in Dublin with his wife Helen.
+He is currently on the Church of Ireland Board of Mission and lives in Dublin with his wife Helen.
 They have three adult children, Paul, Patrick and Timothy.

 Memberships and Affiliations:

 Church of Ireland Board of Mission 2017.

 (2012) ‘An exploration of the opposing views within the Anglican Communion regarding homosexual practice, with specific reference to the Church of Ireland’.

 (2012) ‘Is the new masculinity movement a viable model for engaging men with God and the Church?’

 (2012) ‘In its mission to young people, how might the Church of Ireland negotiate the tension between the pragmatism of contextual tailored approaches and the aspirational vision of the unity and diversity of the body of Christ?’